EttoreRocchi/combatlearn/README.md

 | `covbat_cov_thresh` | float, int | `0.9` | For `"chen"` method only: Cumulative variance threshold $]0,1[$ to retain PCs in PCA space (e.g., 0.9 = retain 90% explained variance).
 If an integer is provided, it represents the number of principal components to use. |
 | `eps` | float | `1e-8` | Small jitter value added to variances to prevent divide-by-zero errors during standardization. |

+### Batch Effect Correction Visualization

+The `plot_transformation` method allows to visualize the **ComBat** transformation effect using dimensionality reduction, showing the before/after comparison of data transformed by `ComBat` using PCA, t-SNE, or UMAP to reduce dimensions for visualization.

+For further details see the [notebook demo](https://github.com/EttoreRocchi/combatlearn/blob/main/docs/demo/combatlearn_demo.ipynb).

 ## Contributing

 Pull requests, bug reports, and feature ideas are welcome: feel free to open a PR!